zanniadevweb/pagesfolio/README.md

         uses: actions/deploy-pages@v1
 ```

+- All previous instructions can be now ignored if updating code.
-- Now, you need to do the follow to push your code automatically:
+- Type usual commands any time you wish to push new code:
 ```sh
 git add .
 git commit -m "my message"
 git push
 ```

-- Upon push, wait for the job to finish and your site is really live on!
+- Wait for all the queued job to finish (Actions > All workflows)
+- Still in 'Actions' menu, click on 'Deploy' submenu.
+- There should a blue background text.
+- It is written : 'This workflow has a worflow_dispatch event trigger'
+- Click 'Run workflow' button right to this text.
+- Wait until this job deployment is finished.
+- Your site will really be live on now !